uclab-potsdam/wanderer/public/README.md

 # Wanderer

 The Wanderer is a framework for telling non-linear and interactive stories with videos and linked data.
 It's designed for exhibitions and the web.
+Watch our [tutorial](https://vimeo.com/1039621292) to learn how to set up and use the Wanderer.

 ![Screenshot of the Xingu Entangled Wanderer](docs/wanderer.png)